All about Mexico City’s Benito Juarez International Airport

 If you fly to Mexico from abroad, there’s a good chance that you’ll arrive or transfer in Mexico City.

 Benito Juarez International is by far the biggest and busiest airport in Mexico.
 Here you can take a connecting flight on one of Mexico’s discount airlines to practically any other part of the country.
-Or you can take a short subway or bus ride into Mexico City, where many great adventures begin.
+Or you can take a short bus or subway ride into Mexico City, where many great adventures begin.
 After exploring the city, continue onward in a bus or a rental car.

 Like any major airport anywhere in the world, Benito Juarez International is big and confusing, but there’s nothing to be worried about.
 A little knowledge and preparation goes a long way.
 After a long flight, it’s no fun walking around in circles with your heavy baggage and nowhere to go, no pesos, and no Spanish skills.